3.3.2 Family Group Conference

 - Individuals with a history of aggressive behaviour towards other family members and/or Social Care professionals.

 The social worker will explain the benefits to the family of holding a FGC and will provide the child/young person, parents/carers and others with Legal Parental Responsibility (PR) with the FGC Information Leaflets.
-The Social Worker will ascertain whether the family wishes to be referred to the FGC Service and will only make a referral with the permission of the parents/those with PR and the child/young persons involved if they have the capacity to express their wishes.
+The Social Worker will ascertain whether the family wishes to be referred to the FGC Service and will only make a referral with the permission of the parents/those with PR and the child/young persons involved if they have the capacity to express their consent.

 The FGC Co-coordinator will then visit the child and family members and explain the process of a FGC to the child and explore their wishes and feelings.
 The FGC Co-ordinator will also work out with the family who needs to come to the meeting.

 The use of an Advocate will be discussed with the child to see if this helps them express their views.
 The Advocate may be a member of their family, a Teacher or other adult who they trust.
+There is also a dedicated Advocate for the child within the FGC team if the child is over 8 years old.

 The venue should not belong to CS&SS (Children's Social Care), as this may affect the impartiality of the process and potentially reduce the empowerment of the family to provide their own solutions.

-Timing of the FGC will need to be convenient as many of the family members and friends as possible; therefore, it is likely to be in the evenings after work, and some may take place at weekends.
+Timing of the FGC will need to be convenient to as many of the family members and friends as possible; therefore, it is likely to be in the evenings after work, and some may take place at weekends.
 Invitations will be sent out via the FGC Service.

 Linguistic needs will have to be considered which may require the use of an interpreter.
+This will be arranged by the coordinator if necessary.

 Hearing needs will have to be considered.